Supernova-Studio/gatsby-documentation-site/README.md

 <img src="https://github.com/Supernova-Studio/gatsby-documentation-site/blob/main/readme-icon.png?raw=true" alt="Supernova + Gatsby Starter Pack" style="max-width:100%; margin-bottom: 20px;" />

-# Supernova Gatsby starter design system docs
+# Supernova + Gatsby official documentation starter

-Create custom design system documentations powered by design system supereditor, [Supernova.io](https://supernova.io).
-This template provides fully coded, fully customizable, typescript-enabled Gatsby site you can just connect to [Supernova](https://supernova.io), run and start customizing it to your liking!
+Create custom design system documentation sites powered by the design system supereditor, [Supernova.io](https://supernova.io).
+This repository provides a fully coded, fully customizable, typescript-enabled Gatsby site you can just connect to [Supernova](https://supernova.io), run and start customizing it (or serving to your team) to your liking!

 ## Features

-This starter implements all functionality you might need for your design systems!
+This starter implements all functionality you might need for your design system docs:

 - [x] Full support for all Supernova content blocks, including custom blocks and ability to code your own blocks
-- [x] Rendering of design tokens, assets, components, rich text, images + all other elements
+- [x] Rendering of design tokens, assets, components, rich text, images + all other necessary elements
-- [x] All design is fully responsive
+- [x] Responsive layout and 2 different ways how to structure your content
-- [x] Integration with editor configuration
+- [x] Integration with Supernova editor configuration options

-And of course, features that makes all developers happy!
+And of course, features that make all developers happy!

 - [x] Excellent, extendable code structure
+- [x] Componentized design
 - [x] Fully Typescript-enabled code
 - [x] Fully Typescript-enabled Supernova GraphQL binding
+- [x] Pre-defined set of useful GraphQL queries to get static data you need
-- [x] Componentized design
+- [x] Interactive command-line setup
 - [x] `npm run dev` and all works out of the box

-## Examples
+## What to expect

-Here are some examples what you get out of the box:
+Right out of the box, your documentation site comes with a beautifully styled template and elements, which you can fully customize to your liking - or redo the site completely, should you want to.

 <img src="https://github.com/Supernova-Studio/gatsby-documentation-site/blob/main/readme-example.png?raw=true" alt="Supernova Site Examples" style="max-width:100%; margin-bottom: 20px;" />

 ## Getting Started

-First, create a design system in Supernova. [here is our official starting guide](https://learn.supernova.io/introduction/getting-started.html) that you can follow.
+First, create a design system within Supernova.
+You can also optionally write a little bit of content for your documentation, use elements from Figma, connect Storybook or whatever you fancy.
+[Here is our official starting guide](https://learn.supernova.io/introduction/getting-started.html) that you can follow.

 ### Setting up source code
 ```